-The Superintendent will provide notice to the opposite party if an appeal is filed, including a copy of the appeal, and an opportunity to respond.
+The Superintendent or designee will provide notice to the opposite party if an appeal is filed, including a copy of the appeal, and an opportunity to respond.
 The appeal must include all of the reasons the appealing party disagrees with the decision as it relates to the permissible bases for appeal.
-The Superintendent will review the appeal, and after considering the appeal, the decision, and any other relevant evidence or information relevant to the appeal, may either: (1) affirm the decision, in whole or in part, or (2) reverse the decision, in whole or in part.
-The Superintendent may also remand the decision, in whole or in part, for additional investigation by the original or a different Investigator and/or further consideration by the original or a different levent extenuating circumstances, the Superintendent will issue the appeal decision within ten (10) days of receiving the appeal or response, if any, and provide his/her decision to the parties simultaneously.
+The Superintendent or designee will review the appeal, and after considering the appeal, the decision, and any other relevant evidence or information relevant to the appeal, may either: (1) affirm the decision, in whole or in part, or (2) reverse the decision, in whole or in part.
+The Superintendent or designee may also remand the decision, in whole or in part, for additional investigation by the original or a different Investigator and/or further consideration by the original or a different Decision-Maker.
+Absent extenuating circumstances, the Superintendent or designee will issue the appeal decision within ten (10) days of receiving the appeal or response, if any, and provide his/her decision to the parties simultaneously.
 The grievance process is complete and a final decision is reached when no timely appeal is taken or after the appeal process is completed.